Ball-and-stick model

-Ball-and-stick models can be physical artifacts or computer models as molecular graphics.
+Ball-and-stick models can be physical artifacts or computer model/molecular graphics.
 The former are usually built from molecular modeling kits, consisting of a number of coil springs or plastic or wood sticks, and a number of plastic balls with pre-drilled holes.
 The sphere colors commonly follow the CPK coloring.
-Some university courses on chemistry require students to buy such models as learning material.
+Some university courses on chemistry require students to buy such model kits.

 History

 Hofmann's 1865 ball-and-stick model of methane (CH_{4}).
 Later discoveries disproved this geometry.

 In 1865, German chemist August Wilhelm von Hofmann was the first to make ball-and-stick molecular models.
-He used such models in lecture at the Royal Institution of Great Britain.
+He used such models at the Royal Institution of Great Britain.

 Specialist companies manufacture kits and models to order.
 One of the earlier companies was Woosters at Bottisham, Cambridgeshire, UK.
 Besides tetrahedral, trigonal and octahedral holes, there were all-purpose balls with 24 holes.
 These models allowed rotation about the single rod bonds, which could be both an advantage (showing molecular flexibility) and a disadvantage (models are floppy).
 The approximate scale was 5 cm per ångström (0.5 m/nm or 500,000,000:1), but was not consistent over all elements.

-The Beeverses Miniature Models company in Edinburgh (now operating as Miramodus) produced small models beginning in 1961 using PMMA balls and stainless steel rods.
+The Beeverses Miniature Models company in Edinburgh (now operating as Miramodus) produced small models beginning in 1961 using colored PMMA balls and stainless steel rods.
 In these models, the use of individually drilled balls with precise bond angles and bond lengths enabled large crystal structures to be accurately created in a light and rigid form.